ChainAgnostic/CAIPs/CAIPs/caip-122.md

 ### Namespace Specification

-A namespace specification _MUST_ provide:
+A [CAIP-104][] namespace that enables SIWX for that namespace needs to define an implementation profile for this specification which _MUST_ provide:

-1. signing algorithm, or multitude of those,
+1. a signing algorithm, or a finite set of these, where multiple different signing interfaces might be used,
-2. accompanied by `type` strings that designate each signing algorithm,
+2. a `type` string(s) that designates each signing algorithm, for inclusion in the `signatureMeta.t` value of each signed response
-3. a procedure for creating a signing input from the data model specified in this document.
+3. a procedure for creating a signing input from the data model specified in this document for each signing algorithm

 The signing algorithm _MUST_ cover: